Smeuner/TradeBots/README.md

 ## 2. Installation

+Install Python at https://www.python.org/downloads/release/python-3117/ (Check "add Python to PATH" when you run the installer)
-You can install everything using the batch file.
+You can install everything else using the batch file.

 ### Automatic install